 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

-Nebraska’s District Courts are the general jurisdiction trial courts for the state.
-Almost all types of cases may be tried in District Court with only a few minor exceptions.
-District Courts also handle appeals for County Courts and administrative agencies across the state.
-The state is split into twelve judicial districts with District Courts in each one.
-Counties with at least 7,000 residents are required to have at least one District Court Clerk as well.
-The District Court Clerk performs many administrative functions to support the District Court in his or her region.
+The District Courts are the general jurisdiction trial courts for the state.
+Almost all types of cases may be tried in this court with only a few minor exceptions.
+These courts also handle appeals for County Courts and administrative agencies across the state.
+The state is split into twelve judicial districts with districts in each one.
+Counties with at least 7,000 residents are required to have at least one District Clerk as well.
+The Clerk performs many administrative functions to support the court in his or her region.

-County Courts in Nebraska are the limited jurisdiction trial courts for the state.
+County Courts are the limited jurisdiction trial courts for the state.
 They handle guardianships, conservatorships, adoption, all small claims cases, and local ordinance violations.
-All juvenile matters are resolved in County Courts except in the counties of Douglas, Lancaster, and Sarpy where they have specific Juvenile Courts designed to handle these cases.
+All juvenile matters are resolved in these courts except in the counties of Douglas, Lancaster, and Sarpy where they have specific Juvenile Courts designed to handle these cases.
 These courts have concurrent jurisdiction with District Courts when involving civil cases of less than $53,000 and some divorce cases.
 They can also hold misdemeanor and felony preliminary hearings to determine if the law should proceed further.